Career Overview

 - Research, design and develop information and communication system network architecture

-- Research, evaluate and integrate network system and data communication hardware and software
+- Evaluate and integrate network system and data communication hardware and embedded software

 - Assess, document and optimize the capacity and performance of information and communication system networks

-- May also be required to lead and co-ordinate teams of design professionals in the development and integration of information and communication system architecture, hardware and software
+- May lead and co-ordinate design teams during the development of information and communication system architecture, hardware and software

-Computer engineers may specialize in a number of areas, including analog and digital signal processing, fibre optics, integrated circuits, lasers, microprocessors, microwaves and radio astronomy.
+Computer engineers may specialize in analog and digital signal processing, fibre optics, integrated circuits, lasers, microprocessors, microwaves and radio astronomy.

 Earnings